samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Range: touch
     - Target forgets everything that happened in the last [dice] rounds.
 WIL save.
 1. Seduce Water
     - Divested of all equipment and clothing, the sorcerer bathes in a water, such as a river, lake, or pool (but not sea or ocean, as those old gods are wicked beyond measure) and in so doing communes with the spirit of the water.
 The water spirit will obey basic commands (though sometimes in fickle ways), and thus may be parted, lowered, or otherwise modified.
-Spirits often have requests of sorcerers, given how they are during most of their existence hemmed in by rock and sky.
+Spirits often have requests of sorcerers.
 1. Create Fog Cloud
     - Duration: [dice] minutes
     - Range: shouting